Tusharsb/developer-roadmap/readme.md

 # Developer Roadmap in 2018
 You develop code in [Smarter.Codes](https://smarter.codes/) as Full Stack Web Developer, as Computational Linguist, and as DevOps.
-You review code and take control of shipment schedule as a Software Architect. **This guide helps suggest newbie (and experienced alike) on what to skills to keep yourself abreast of when contributing at Smarter.Codes.**
+You review code and take control of shipment schedule as a Software Architect. **This guide helps suggest newbie (and experienced alike) on what skills to keep yourself abreast of when contributing at Smarter.Codes.**

 Below you find a set of charts demonstrating the paths that you can take and the technologies that you would want to adopt in order to become a :
 * [Frontend Developer](#-frontend-roadmap)